 This is a very generous warranty regardless of price range, but for a budget treadmill, this is amazing.
 Three years on all parts for a treadmill under $1000 is pretty rare.
 And you can’t beat a lifetime warranty on the frame and motor.

 Seeing this warranty shows us how much confidence Sole has in their products.
 Which is warranted given the quality of materials they use to build these treadmills.

 Looking back at the 3 specs I suggested you consider at the beginning of this review, it’s easy to see why the F63 has become so popular.

 With a 20″x60″ running surface, walking and running should be comfortable for most users.
 And with a 3.0 CHP motor, we know it’s got enough power to get the job done.

 And when it comes to warranty, Sole’s generous guarantee should inspire confidence in this treadmill.

 Add on a few extra features like an easy-folding deck and bluetooth speakers and you’ve got the full package.

 If you’re looking for an affordable treadmill that is designed to perform, the Sole F63 is a perfect choice.
 It’s packed with features and specs that are rarely seen on a treadmill this affordable.

 And to make things even better, it has one of the best warranties in the industry.

-Long-story-short: the F63 is a great buy and the best budget treadmill around if you ask me.
+Long-story-short: the F63 is a great buy and easily one of the best budget treadmills around if you ask me.